RebekahKoon/freeCodeCamp/docs/how-to-open-an-issue.md

      - If you were working on a challenge, please post the code that you used within three backticks such as this:

        \`\`\`

+       ```
-       `Your code here`
+       Your code here
+       ```

        \`\`\`

-     - Add a description about the behavior you expected to happen.
+     - Add a description about what you experienced as well as the behavior you expected to happen.
      - You may add screenshots to show any relevant behavior of the bug.
 The image can be dragged directly into the description box.
      - Describe the system that you experienced this bug on.
 Relevant information includes:
        - Device name